Davidqian123/Chat-with-PDF-locally/README.md

 Create a text slide for this

 <strong>Q2 Column Chart:</strong>
-What is the gaming performance of the laptopaccording to pdf content Create a column chart showing dataå
+What is the gaming performance of the laptop according to pdf content Create a column chart showing dataå

 <strong>Q3 Column Chart:</strong>